 Fax: (315) 488-8983

-The Town Clerk’s Office offers a wide range of licensing, records, and informational services to Town residents, as well as collecting property and school taxes.
+The Town Clerk’s Office offers a wide range of licensing, permits, records, and informational services to Town residents, as well as collecting property and school taxes.

 In addition, the Town Clerk serves as the recorder of Town Board activities by producing minutes for all meetings and filing created resolutions and laws with the appropriate agencies.

 A New York State marriage license can be obtained from the Town Clerk’s office.
 Both parties must apply in person and provide appropriate proof of age in the form of an offical birth certificate, official baptismal record, or naturalization papers, AND proof of identity in the form of a Driver’s License, Passport, employment picture id, or immigration record.
 We cannot accept photocopies of any of these documents.
 If the proof of age or identity is not in English, a certified transcript must be submitted as well.

 If it is not the first marriage, applicants must also present certified documents of the dissolution of all previous marriages (i.e.-divorce decree, death certificate).

 Marriage licenses are not valid during the 24-hour waiting period after issuance, but are good for 60 days after that.
 The license fee is $40.
 Please note that marriage licenses are only issued from 9:00 a.m. to 4:00 p.m.